 Raptor Woodland Refuge

-Thirty feet above the forest ﬂoor is where we are.
-This canopy-level exhibit is designed according to the natural habitat of the rescued birds housed within these mews.
+Thirty feet above the Forest ﬂoor, visitors will find a canopy-level exhibit designed according to the natural habitat of the rescued birds that are housed within these mews.

-These are not ordinary enclosures; these are homes.
-These owls, hawks, falcons and other species are birds of prey that can no longer survive in the wild.
-But they can provide us with their experiences, so we can know more about this important part of nature.
-Each visit is its own unique adventure, its own story, its own memory to share.
+These are not ordinary enclosures – these are homes.
+Although these birds of prey can no longer survive in the wild, they can provide us with their experiences and help educate the public about this important part of nature.

-Raptor Woodland Refuge is located at the Fontenelle Forest Nature Center.
-Raptor Woodland Refuge is open 8 a.m. until 5 p.m. daily at the Fontenelle Forest Nature Center.
+The Raptor Woodland Refuge is located at the Fontenelle Forest Nature Center and is open daily from 10:00 a.m. until 5:00 p.m.

-Want to learn about how your school, organization, or club can invite some Fontenelle Forest Raptor Recovery educational birds to visit?
+Are you interested in having our educational raptors or critters visit your school, organization or club?
+Did you know that in addition to educational raptors, a variety of snakes, turtles and other critters call Fontenelle Forest home?
 Our trained staff and volunteer presenters are experienced in tailoring presentations to a wide variety of audiences and group sizes.

 To find out more information about educational programs, please fill out the form below or call 402-731-3140.